How does poor gut health affect your thyroid health?

 One of the most common causes of leaky gut is eating gluten, a protein found in grains such as wheat, barley, and spelt.
 Many studies have linked Hashimoto’s thyroiditis with gluten intolerance.
 Eliminating gluten from the diet can be very beneficial in reducing inflammation and allowing the gut to restore and heal.

 Supplements beneficial to healing the gut include L-glutamine, Quercetin, Bromelain, Tumeric, and milk thistle, among others.
-These supplements can support healing of the intestinal lining and reduce inflammation.
+These supplements can support the healing of the intestinal lining and reduce inflammation.

 Digestive enzymes can help digestion and absorption of foods while creating a healthy pH within the gut.

 Finally, many patients find improvement with an anti-inflammatory diet.
 While these diets vary, they all typically focus on eating whole foods found in the produce and meat sections of the grocery store, with an emphasis on lots of healthy fruits and leafy green vegetables.
-Some diets call for elimination of common food allergies, including dairy, soy, eggs and nuts.
+Some diets call for the elimination of common food allergies, including dairy, soy, eggs, and nuts.

 An important strategy in managing an autoimmune disease like Hashimoto’s thyroiditis is to repair the health of your gut.
 If you are having vague symptoms or digestive issues, it might be time to speak with your doctor about your gut.

 At Holtorf Medical Group, our physicians are trained to provide you with cutting-edge testing and innovative treatments to properly diagnose and treat your thyroid condition, optimize your health, and improve your quality of life.
 If you have been diagnosed with thyroid or gut dysfunction but aren’t getting the treatment you need, contact us to see how we can help you!